 The Most Ethical Elephant Sanctuaries In Chiang Mai

 Elephants are one of those animals that just make you think ‘wow’.
-Getting up close and personal to these incredible creatures is a dream for so many people, but recently more and more of us are realising that our dreams often mean a nightmare for the elephants.
+Getting up close and personal to these incredible creatures at a Chiang Mai elephant sanctuary is a dream for so many people, but recently more and more of us are realising that our dreams often mean a nightmare for the elephants.

 Read More: The Chiang Mai To Bangkok Sleeper Train